Multiple-barrel firearm: Double-barrel shotgun

 By 1790, Joseph Manton, acknowledged as the “father of the modern shotgun”, first brought together all the facets of the contemporary flintlock shotguns into the form of the modern double-barreled shotguns.
 Soon, caplock ignition replaced flintlock, and then rather quickly, was replaced by the self-contained shell cartridge.

 During the 19th century, shotguns were mainly employed by cavalry units, as mounted units favored its moving target effectiveness, and devastating close-range firepower.
 Both sides of the American Civil War employed shotguns, and the U.S. Cavalry used them extensively during the Indian Wars.
 Shotguns also remained popular with citizen militias, guards (e.g. the shotgun messengers) and lawmen as a self-defense weapon, and became one of the many symbols of the American Old West.

 In 1909, Boss & Co. introduced the over-and-under shotgun, which has remained the more popular configuration for double-barreled shotguns.
-Nowadays the pump-action and semi-automatic shotguns have taken over most roles in civilian home defense, law enforcement and military usages, though the over-and-under shotguns still remain popular for waterfowl/upland hunting and clay pigeon shooting.
+Nowadays the pump-action and semi-automatic shotguns have taken over most roles in civilian home defense, law enforcement, and military usage, though the over-and-under shotguns still remain popular for waterfowl hunting, upland hunting, and clay pigeon shooting.